If you need to book on to our emergency provision for

 Latest Coleshill C of E Primary School Calendar Events

-School and nursery will be closed for two weeks for Easter.
+School and nursery will be closed for one week for half term.

 All children have the a fundamental right to be treated with respect, protected from harm, and feel safe in their interactions with adults and other children.